The best keto biscotti with a truly crunchy texture, bites of almonds, and only 3.2 grams of net carbs each.

 I love to make keto cookies as a quick and easy sweet snack or for Christmas.
 Below I listed my other favorite low carb keto cookie recipes:

 Made this keto-friendly biscotti recipe?
-Share a picture with me on Instagram or review below.
+Share a picture with me on Instagram or review it below.
 I love to read your feedback,

 The recipes, instructions, and articles on this website should not be taken or used as medical advice.
 You must consult with your doctor before starting on a keto or low-carb diet.
 The nutritional data provided on Sweetashoney is to be used as indicative only.
 The nutrition data is calculated using WP Recipe Maker.
 Net Carbs is calculated by removing the fiber and some sugar alcohols from the total Carbohydrates.
 As an example, a recipe with 10 grams of Carbs per 100 grams that contains 3 grams of erythritol and 5 grams of fiber will have a net carbs content of 2 grams.
 Some sugar alcohols are excluded because they are not metabolized.
 You should always calculate the nutritional data yourself instead of relying on Sweetashoney's data.
 Sweetashoney and its recipes and articles are not intended to cure, prevent, diagnose, or treat any disease.
 Sweetashoney cannot be liable for adverse reactions or any other outcome resulting from the use of recipes or advice found on the Website.